kalekundert/exmemo/README.rst

 we made, so we can include the protocol in our lab notebook entry.
 To do this, first launch a terminal that's cd'd into the experiment subdirectory::

-   $ exmemo expt open twist
+   $ exmemo note open twist

 Then run the following command to make a copy of the protocol::